-- If a table field starts with a link, and if the corresponding table column is narrowed (see Section 3.2 [Narrow columns], page 11) to a width too small to display the link, the field would look entirely empty even though it is not.
+- If a table field starts with a link, and if the corresponding table column is narrowed (see Section 3.2 [Narrow columns], page 10) to a width too small to display the link, the field would look entirely empty even though it is not.
 To prevent this, Org-mode throws an error.
-The work-around is to make the column wide enough to fit the link, or to add some text (at least 2 characters) before the link in the same field. - Narrowing table columns does not work on XEmacs, because the format function does not transport text properties. - Text in an entry protected with the 'QUOTE' keyword should not autowrap. - When the application called by $C-c \ C-o$ to open a file link fails (for example because the application does not exits or refuses to open the file), it does so silently.
+The work-around is to make the column wide enough to fit the link, or to add some text (at least 2 characters) before the link in the same field. - Narrowing table columns does not work on XEmacs, because the format function does not transport text properties. - Text in an entry protected with the 'QUOTE' keyword should not autowrap. - When the application called by C-c C-o to open a file link fails (for example because the application does not exits or refuses to open the file), it does so silently.
 No error message is displayed. - Plain list items should be able to hold a TODO item.
 Unfortunately this has so many technical problems that I will only consider this change for the next major release (5.0). - The remote-editing commands in the agenda buffer cannot be undone with undo called from within the agenda buffer.
 But you can go to the corresponding buffer (using (TAB) or (RET) and execute undo there. - Recalculating a table line applies the formulas from left to right.
-If a formula uses calculated fields further down the row, multiple recalculation may be needed to get all fields consistent. - Under XEmacs, if Org-mode entries are included into the diary, it is not possible to jump back from the diary to the org file.
-Apparently, the text properties are lost when the fancy-diary-display is used.
-However, from Org-mode's timeline and agenda buffers (created with C-c C-r and C-c a), things do work correctly.

-- You can only make a single word boldface or italic.
-To emphasize several words in a row, each must have the emphasize markers, like in 'three bold words'. - The exporters work well, but could be made more efficient.
+If a formula uses calculated fields further down the row, multiple recalculation may be needed to get all fields consistent. - You can only make a single word boldface or italic.
+To emphasize several words in a row, each must have the emphasize markers, like in '\three\ \bold\ \words\'. - The exporters work well, but could be made more efficient.

-10.8 Acknowledgments
+10.10 Acknowledgments